jwlerch78/dashieapp_staging/js/themes/THEME_OVERLAY.md

 - All intervals and timeouts are tracked and cleared when overlay is removed
 - Element references are stored in a Map for efficient cleanup
+- Rotation sequence timeouts are cleared on theme change
 - Widget iframe overlays are removed when theme changes

 ## Debugging